clkessel/gov-employment-analysis/README.md

 Using this approach, this equates to a ratio of .142 or roughly 1 supervisor for every 7 employees.

 ## I hope you enjoyed this brief look at U.S. Government Employee data, please see the analysis.R file for the complete code.
-Thanks!